gentoo/libressl/README.md

 # LibreSSL ebuilds testing repo

 This is highly experimental and may contain dirty patches.
-LibreSSL itself is not patched.
+LibreSSL itself is generally not patched (exceptions are trivial backports from upstream revisions).

 ## How to install the overlay